SteveUnderScoreN/WindowsFirewall/README.md

    - 'DNS Servers' - does not include the IPv6 addresses of DNS servers
    - 'Internet' - is everything that isn't in the ADHarvest registry key
 ### Not supported
- - DirectAccess (at least not for now, consider migrating to IKEv2 device tunnels)
+ - DirectAccess (at least not for now, consider migrating to IKEv2 'Always On VPN' device tunnels)
  - NetBIOS
  - WINS
 ### Other